 Most people just use spa test strips, and they are a lot simpler to use than the dropper type of spa test kits.
 If you want greater accuracy, you can use the Tru Test digital test strip reader, which is great for those with poor eyesight or some level of color blindness.
 Use a spa test strip that will test not only for pH and bromine, but also for calcium hardness and total alkalinity.
 I recommend the 6-in-1 test strips by AquaChek.

 Balanced Spa Water?

-“Balanced” spa water essentially means that your pH, Alkalinity and Calcium Hardness are within the proper range.
+"Balanced" spa water essentially means that your pH, Alkalinity and Calcium Hardness are within the proper range.
 Adjusting the levels should go hand in hand with testing.
 Use a pH decreaser if your pH or alkalinity is too high.
-If your calcium hardness is too high, as it is in many parts of the country, use Calcium Control.
+If your calcium hardness is too high, as it is in many parts of the country, use a calcium control product.

 Sanitation is also a very important part of water balance.
 Keep a consistent sanitizer (bromine or chlorine) level in your spa.
 Augmenting it with minerals or ozone will make the water more forgiving of slip ups or occasional low sanitizer levels.
 Use spa shock after every use to kill bacteria.